BorisKontorovich/fixt_dev-board-holder/README.md

 and neat.
 This is the latest version that has been streamlined to require <br>
 as little fabrication time as possible.
 It is made to be robust and look nice while being inexpensive and practical. <br>

 _Installing standoffs does not require any tapping.
 You can either thread them in or use a hand press to push them into place - its quick, clean and easy.
-Key point here is to use a very specific diameter drill_
+Key point here is to use a very specific diameter drill.
+Same is true for solderless board screws._

 CAD is supplied in CREO 2 (aka ProEngineer) format, but if you like to create <br>
 similar layouts in other formats let me know, I can help. <br>